Legea

 Legea was the only Italian brand to sponsor a national team in the 2010 FIFA World Cup, the national team of North Korea.
 Legea is headquartered in Pompei and has Legea Points (shops) throughout Italy.
 It also has distributors in Europe, Canada, the United States and Australia.

 History

 During the 2010 FIFA World Cup in South Africa, Legea sponsored the North Korean soccer team.
 According to the company, "Many ask us what interest we could have in sponsoring North Korea, and whether this could not amount to negative publicity, but we disagree... there is no negative publicity."

-Current sponsorships

-The following teams wear uniforms manufactured and provided by Legea: